blry12/DAREALIST-REPO/README.md

 <ul>
     <li>Open Kodi Settings and go to Add-Ons.
 Then select "Install from zip file"</li>
-    <li>From the available list of sources, select "Bradleys Repo" and install the "repository.BradleysRepo-1.x.zip"</li>
+    <li>From the available list of sources, select "Darealist Repo" and install the "repository.DarealistRepo-1.x.zip"</li>
 </ul>

-### Instructions for installing the Bradleys Repo Wizard:
+### Instructions for installing the Darealist Repo Wizard:

 <ul>
     <li>Open Kodi Settings and choose Add-Ons.
 Then select "Install from repository"</li>
-    <li>Select the "Bradleys Repo"</li>
+    <li>Select the "Darealist Repo"</li>
-    <li>Navigate to the "Program add-ons" section in the repo, and you'll find the Bradleys Repo add-on.
-From there, install Bradleys Repo.</li>
+    <li>Navigate to the "Program add-ons" section in the repo, and you'll find the Darealist Repo add-on.
+From there, install Darealist Repo.</li>
 </ul>